LukasKoren276/Freelancer/README.md

 # Freelancer
-A simple app to be used for monitoing time spent on project and for creatng invoices
+A simple app that can be used for monitoring time spent on project items.
+The app also serves to crate price offers and invoices. generated in PDF.